AuroVarat/MViP-2022/README.md

 # Ising-Model-MViP1
+Checkpoint 1
-Checkpoint 1 for Modelling and Visualisation in Physics Course 2022, University of Edinburgh
+Modelling and Visualisation in Physics Course
+SENIOR HONOURS
+2022, University of Edinburgh